BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 And, assuming the system works effectively---which is highly questionable---is it a net good to know what an aggregate believes about the future?

 Going back to my [previous post]({% post_url 2026-04-03-cruelty-and-solidarity-en %}), I pose the question: do we need this kind of certainty?
-Or probably more appropriate: Will society engage in this sort of complexity reduction or will prediction markets fizzle out.
+Or probably more appropriate: Will society engage in this sort of complexity reduction or will prediction markets fizzle out?
 Maybe prediction markets could lead to less polarization and act as a negative feedback loop of social media outrage.
-However, because of non-linear nature of their dynamic, it is hard to predict what influence such systems have long term but I would advise to closely observe what happens on a time scale that matches the systems operation speed (if this is even possible).
+However, because of the non-linear nature of their dynamics, it is hard to predict what influence such systems have long term but I would advise to closely observe what happens on a time scale that matches the systems operation speed (if this is even possible).

-Listening to interviews of the CEOs of these markets could not eliminate my worries.
+Listening to interviews with the CEOs of these markets could not eliminate my worries.

 >Prediction markets are the future.
 I think they are the future not just for traders but also for news and information. -- CEO of Robinhood